owenshen24/golb/contents/muse/Why-P-values-Are-Problematic.md

 Having thresholds for publication means that we don't get to see the other 95 results–and, in this case, it's made painfully clear that we *need* to see those null results in order to get an accurate estimation of a field.

+In particular, assuming the typical $\alpha$ used in a field as the default false positive rate fails to take into account is the prior probability that any given study investigates a true relationship.
 In fields where real relationships are rare or data is vast, this does not bode well for published results, no matter how careful scientists are to avoid bias and measurement error.
 False positives can still vastly overshadow real results.

 And of course it's not just the false positive rate.
 You can demonstrate similar overestimation results for effect size, confidence intervals, and other parameteres of interest.